Dear TMR Readers,

 “Doug McGill is a complete original.
 Heavyweight journalism + a grownup political consciousness + wry Zen consciousness.”

 In the 2010’s, my growing interest in meditation and Buddhadharma led me to an ongoing project to reconcile journalistic free speech with the moral imperatives of right speech.

-In recent years, I’ve been running a meditation center and teaching journalism and not writing much.
+In recent years, I’ve been running a meditation center and teaching journalism at Carleton College and University of Minnesota Rochester.

 Please do check out a recent creation though -- “The Leaf Artist” -- if you possibly can.
 I’m really proud of it, because I’m really proud of my 91-year-old Mom for dealing with her progressive dementia with such incredible creativity, wisdom and love.
 Many people have seen the site and let me know it’s brightened their world.

 “Ten True Tales of Minnesota” is a recent project created by my journalism class at Carleton College.
-I’m really proud of my students for creating the wonderful stories on that site too.
+I’m really proud of my students for creating the wonderful stories on that site.

 Love & connection always,